From rock to folk and everything in-between! Discover your new favourite artist at the stones...

 & the roots collective

-They’ve blazed their way across the festival scene; bringing their own inimitable style of blues, rock & Americana to the Great British R&B Festival, the Great British Folk Festival, Upton Blues Festival, The Great British Rock & Blues Festival, Broadstairs Blues Bash, and Brownstock, to name but a few.
+They’ve blazed their way across the festival scene, bringing their own inimitable style of blues, rock and Americana to the Great British R&B Festival, the Great British Folk Festival, Upton Blues Festival, The Great British Rock & Blues Festival, Broadstairs Blues Bash, Cambridge Rock Festival, Brownstock, The Fling and Cosmic Puffin to name but a few.

-After over 6 years of constant gigging, the band’s line up has evolved into the great live band that they are now.
-Jamie Williams & the Roots Collective have honed the rough edges to become one of the most fun & exciting original live bands on the circuit.
-Their ethos is ‘it’s all about the party’ – they know that when the audience is having fun they’ve got it right!
-This is a band who love to entertain people and to make them smile; to inspire them to dance & sing along too.
+After 5 years of constant gigging, the Jamie Williams & the Roots Collective have honed the rough edges to become one of the most fun and exciting original live bands on the circuit.
+Their ethos is ‘it’s all about the party’ – they know when the audience is having fun, they’ve got it right!

 Morganway’s fiery brand of alt-country is all driving riffs, charismatic five-part harmonies, emotional songwriting and compelling live performances.
 Straight out of North Norfolk’s rural outback, the five-piece was started by twins Callum (acoustic guitar, lead vocals) and Kieran Morgan (lead guitar), and features Yve Mary B (lead vocals), Matt Brocklehurst (keyboard) and Simon Tinmouth (drums).